Skip to content

 The hospital is the right call for red situations and for things requiring imaging/admission.
 For everything else, a home-visit doctor or private clinic is the calmer, faster, and (for non-EU travellers) similarly-priced path.

-Children get sick more dramatically and recover more quickly than adults.
-Don't dismiss high fever in young children, but also don't panic — most pediatric holiday illness is viral and resolves with paracetamol, hydration, and rest.
-A pediatric home-visit doctor is the gentlest option when you need professional reassurance.
+If your child gets sick on holiday, remember children get sick more dramatically and recover more quickly than adults.
+Don't dismiss high fever in young children, but don't panic — most pediatric holiday illness is viral and resolves with paracetamol, hydration, and rest.
+A pediatric home-visit doctor is the gentlest option for professional reassurance.

 Sick-on-holiday in Spain follows a predictable script: